It is 104˚ in San Miguel.

 To its credit, the mission grounds also display historical markers acknowledging the church’s troubled relationship with the original inhabitants of this valley, the Salinian indians, who are now trying to gain tribal recognition from the Bureau of Indian Affairs.
 Church records indicate some 2,200 ‘Christianized’ indians are buried in and around the mission grounds.

-That somber note somehow shadows the experience, even as I consider the context of the times.
+That somber note somehow subdues the experience, even as I consider the context of the times.
 Nonetheless, I leave the mission enlightened not only by its sublime beauty but by a fuller understanding of its history as well.

 Photo factor: (+) First of all, please be considerate of people who are in the chapel in prayer; your photos and flash can wait just a few minutes.
 In fact, don’t use a flash because it’s so obnoxious.
 If you can’t figure out how to shut the flash off, just put your finger over the strobe.
 The photo ops are pretty obvious.
 It can be dark, so I brought a tripod, cranked up the iso and went with longer exposures.
 Then it’s the exact opposite outside.
 Big bright light, especially in midday.